ARK-Scott/SnowStorm/index.md

 8) Do not use anyother player's dinosaur without permission from the owner.

-  If you by accidentally kill another player's dinosaur, then you have to replace it (at the level it died at).
+  If you by accidentally kill another player's dinosaur, then you have to replace it (at the level it was tamed).

 9) Do not demolish stuff that isn't yours - this applies to ranks that have permission to demolish things.